pmuens/awesome-serverless/README.md

 - [SNS and AWS Lambda tutorial](https://www.youtube.com/watch?v=8XVM3bDyTbE) - SNS and AWS Lambda tutorial with the Serverless Framework.
 - [Lambda + Serverless](http://videopin.me/videoPinLogs/570fbccc731bd5388b7e2bd1-2253.html) - AWS Lambda Tutorial: Lambda + Serverless = HAPPY.
 - [What's new in Serverless v1.11](https://www.youtube.com/watch?v=OZlfUvnEr9Y) - Video walkthrough about all the new features in Serverless v1.11.
+- [Using the Serverless step functions plugin](https://www.youtube.com/watch?v=bEB0zDHXXG4) - How to use the [step functions plugin](https://github.com/horike37/serverless-step-functions) for the Serverless Framework.

 ## Talks